Organic vs. Local: Which is Better for Good Health?

 The argument concerning whether to buy organic or local is a multifaceted one.
 The obvious choice for good health would be to purchase an organic product that is locally produced deriving all benefits? a fresh, natural product that demands few resources and supports local economies and sustainable agriculture.This is not always an option however, so what is the consumer to do?

 The amount of 'food miles' should always be a consideration.
 This refers to the distance from where a food is grown to where it is transported.
 The larger the amount of food miles, the more energy is needed for transporting the product.
 Also, many organic foods (especially produce) have less nutrients the farther away they are grown.

 On the flip side, a locally grown product is not always the best choice for sustainability if it can be more efficiently produced somewhere else.
 Certain types of produce, for example, grow better in some parts of the country than others.
 Also, while they are certainly fresher, locally grown products are not always organic.

 The choice between organic and local will depend on what is available.
 Try local farmer's markets or supermarkets that specialize in local foods.
 It is certainly a benefit to know where your food is coming from and how it is produced.

 Because products are not always marked at a farmer's market, people who prefer only organic foods should always check with the grower.
 Also, organic consumers who are regularly purchasing products grown far away may want to consider a daily multivitamin and a healthy green drink to supplement nutrients they may be lacking.
-All Day Energy Greens is a green supplement you can add to your daily smoothie to create a healthy green drink which can help you get all the nutrients you need in a day.
 Consumers who prefer to purchase only local products should look for those that are organic and/or sustainably produced.